-Door hinges are pieces of Door Hardware that allow doors to swing open and shut.
-They are installed during the manufacturing or installation of your front door, but they can also be fitted in afterwards to replace an old or damaged door hinge.
-At Lockmaster, we offer the most reliable Internal and External Door Hinges, including Composite Door Hinges, French Door Hinges, uPVC Door Hinges, and so much more.
+Composite Door Hinges are pieces of Door Hardware that allow doors to swing open and shut.
+Manufacturers or installers install them during the making or fitting of your front door, but you can also fit them in later to replace an old or damaged door hinge.
+At Lockmaster, we offer the most reliable Door Hinges, including uPVC and Composite Door Hinges, French and Patio Door Hinges, Front Door Hinges, and more!
 Read More

-During installation, a part of the door hinge is secured to one side of the door frame.
-This part of the door frame is called the “Jamb”, the other part of the hinge, is mounted to the door itself, which is known as the door slab in the manufacturing industry.
+During installation, someone secures a part of the door hinge to one side of the door frame.
+They call this part of the door frame the “Jamb”, and they mount the other part of the hinge to the door itself, known in the industry as the door slab.

 Types of Hinges:

 Butt Hinges are available in many types.
 Whether you need a hinge for an interior door or a cabinet, you are likely looking for a butt hinge.
-Because a Butt Hinge has so many applications, its name can be a bit confusing and occasionally unclear.
-However, when it comes to uPVC and Composite Doors Hinges, these types of hinges look nothing like an internal hinge and are easily distinguished.
+Because Butt Hinges have so many applications, their name can be a bit confusing and occasionally unclear.
+However, when it comes to uPVC and Composite Doors Hinges, these types of hinges look nothing like an internal hinge and are easily distinguishable.

-Flag Hinges derive their name from their appearance, which resembles a flag at full-mast.
-Unlike Butt Hinges, Flag Hinges are made of a leaf plate known as the flag.
-This section of the flag hinge attaches to your front door while the other part is attached to the frame.
+Flag Hinges get their name from their appearance, resembling a flag at full-mast.
+Unlike Butt Hinges, Flag Hinges consist of a leaf plate known as the flag.
+This part of the flag hinge attaches to your front door while the other part attaches to the frame.
 The leaf plate sits on top of the hinge’s body and is held in place by a swivel pin.
 This gives the door its range of motion and allows it to open and close.
-Because the leaf plate lies on top of the hinge’s body, this form of Flag Hinge may be lifted off if required.
+Because the leaf plate lies on top of the hinge’s body, you can lift this type of Flag Hinge off if required.

 T Flag Hinges